 By: Terry Lackmeyer, My Pet’s Brace Customer Service Representative

-While dog leg braces are very sturdy and durable, they still require some basic maintenance to keep them in good working order.
+While our custom dog leg braces are very sturdy and durable, they still require some basic maintenance to keep them in good working order.
 Just like you would not want to wear a messy, dirty brace, neither does your dog.
-Following a few simple suggestions will keep the brace clean, looking good, and functioning at its best.
+Following a few simple suggestions will teach you the basics of how to clean and maintain a dog leg brace from My Pet’s Brace.

-If you notice straps or pads beginning to tear, please contact us so that new ones can be sent out to you.
-Under the warranty, straps and pads are covered for the first ninety days that you have the brace.
-After the ninety-day period, there is a minimal charge to replace these items.
+If you notice straps or pads beginning to tear, please contact us about how to replace them.
+Clean and wash them along with the rest of the dog leg brace or knee brace.
+Under a no-hassle warranty, straps and pads are covered for the first 90 days that you have the brace.
+After the 90-day period, there is a minimal charge to replace these items.

 Be sure to check for chew marks on the straps, too.
 If you see chew marks, try spraying the brace with a chew repellent made for pets.
 You don’t want your dog to get into the habit of gnawing on the straps.